 Because of Borderlands’ unique graphics style, it is not as demanding performance-wise as some other games.
 However, you’ll still want to have some decent specs on your PC before you attempt to run the game.
 Here are the minimum and recommended specs that you’ll want to keep in mind.

 Optimal PC Builds

 Like we mentioned above, Borderlands 3 only provides a moderate challenge in terms of processing and graphics demands.
 The minimum requirements, in particular, are very forgiving, so anyone with a budget PC (and probably some users with laptop computers, too) will be able to run the game on low settings.

-However, if you’re really looking to get the most out of the game both visually and from a gameplay standpoint, a mid-tier PC should be able to give you everything you need to get the most out of this game.
+However, if you’re really looking to get the most out of the game both visually and from a gameplay standpoint, a mid-tier PC should be able to give you everything you need.

 While a budget PC will be able to get the job done, it most likely won’t be powerful enough to let you enjoy the unique graphics and gameplay experience that the Borderlands franchise is known for.

-That being said, if maximized graphics settings aren’t high on your list of priorities, this game should be readily accessible to anyone who owns a PC that was built after 2012 or so, and some newer laptops should be able to play it well, too.
+That being said, if maximized graphics settings aren’t high on your list of priorities, this game should be readily accessible to anyone who owns a PC that was built after 2012, and some newer laptops should be able to play it well, too.